haven1433/HexManiacAdvance/src/HexManiac.Core/Models/Code/scriptReference.md

 Example:
 ```
+From AXVE0, 14F3FA:
-trainerbattle 03 BRENDAN~10 0 <1680E4>
+trainerbattle 05 TONY 0 <1B93EB> <1B9429>
 {
-Humph...
-You've done a lot of raising.

-That stings a bit - I had a head start
+Swimming in the big, wide sea, my
+POKéMON has grown stronger!
+}
+{
+What a shock!

+My POKéMON has gotten stronger, but
-on you as a TRAINER...
+I stayed weak as a TRAINER!
 }
 ```
 Notes: